River Biss

+The River Biss is a small river in Wiltshire, England.
+It is a tributary of the Bristol Avon.
+The river rises on Salisbury Plain and passes through Westbury and Trowbridge, before meeting the Avon at Widbrook Wood near Staverton, north of Trowbridge.

+Name

-The River Biss is a small river in Wiltshire, England and is a tributary of the Bristol Avon.
-The name is of uncertain origin; it is claimed that the word is from the Old Norse bisa, meaning "to strive".
+The name is first attested as bis in a charter in 964, and is of uncertain origin.
+In early work on Wiltshire place-names, it is claimed that the word is from the Old Norse bisa, meaning "to strive".
+Eilert Ekwall suggests that the name is Brittonic, from the reconstructed word *bissi, cognate with Welsh bys and Cornish bis, literally meaning "finger" with the transferred sense of "fork or arm of a river".

 Progress

 The river rises near Upton Scudamore on the western side of Salisbury Plain, at Biss Bottom, as the Biss Brook, and flows northwards passing Westbury towards Trowbridge.
 As it reaches Yarnbrook the brook becomes the River Biss.

 The Baptist church at North Bradley lies close to the River Biss and in the 19th century river baptisms took place with over 2000 in attendance; the bridge here is still called 'The Baptising'.